Avi-17/cpu-scheduling-visualiser/README.md

 ### 2. Shortest Job First (SJF)
 - **Description**: Selects the process with the smallest execution time (burst time).
-- **Characteristics**: Minimizes average waiting time but requires knowing the burst time in advance.
+- **Characteristics**: Non-preemptive.
+Minimizes average waiting time but requires knowing the burst time in advance.

 ### 3. Shortest Remaining Time First (SRTF)
 - **Description**: Preemptive version of SJF.
 Selects the process with the smallest remaining execution time.